Gwanghwamun Gate is the imposing main gate of Gyeongbokgung Palace. The gate has been rebuilt many times over the years but remains an icon of Seoul.

 In December 2006, work began to restore Gwanghwamun to its original wooden specifications.
 The restoration work paid special attention to historical details.
 On August 15, 2010, restoration work was completed at a cost of 28 billion won ($24 million).

-Gwanghwamun Gate Hours
+Gwanghwamun Gate Information

 Admission